IvanArango9823MRB/ec-proxy-traefik/README.md

 At this point the Reaction GraphQL API, Example Storefront, Reaction Admin, Reaction Identity and Hydra should be accessible over the internet.

-To create the primary shop login into the Reaction Admin at the following URL, first substitute the `example.com` with your actual domain:
+To create the primary shop. login into the Reaction Admin at the following URL, first substitute the `example.com` with your actual domain:
 ```
 https://admin.example.com
 ```

 Upon navigating to the Reaction Admin interface, you will be presented with a login form, it will be necessary to create a user first, so click on the "Register" link and fill out the form.
-Once logged in, proceed to create a shop in the admin interface.
+Once logged in, proceed to create a shop. in the admin interface.

 Further, the `GraphQL API` explorer will be available at `https://api.example.com/graphql`.